Texas Real Estate License Lookup | Check Your TREC License Status

 6. Read your license status, expiration date, and CE hours posted.
 Not sure what you're looking at?
 The next section breaks down exactly what each field means.

 Quick note: You can look up any Texas real estate license — not just your own.
 LARS is a public database.
-Useful when you’re verifying agents you’re co-listing with or doing due diligence on a broker.
+Useful when you're verifying agents you're co-listing with or doing due diligence on a broker.
+For a broader list of TREC-regulated license types, see the TREC Licensees page.

 What You'll See in Your TREC License Results